acorn-technology/react-and-rn-intro/reactnative/rn-presentation.md

 #### IOS or Android Device:
 Reload the app: Shake your phone, select "Reload"
+Android: type "adb shell input keyevent 82"
 #### IOS Simulator reload:
 Click on the simulator and press CMD+R
 #### Android Simulator reload:
-From shell, type "adb shell input keyevent 82"
+Click on the simulator and press CTRL+M/CMD+M

 Then click on "Reload"
 <img src="images/app1_screenshot.png" height=700/>